Best Sportsbooks in Canada: Online Canada Sportsbook Reviews May 2026

 Sportsbooks have been legal in Canada since 2021, when the Canadian government introduced Bill C-218, which decriminalized single-game sports betting across Canada.
 However, while sports betting is legal at the federal level, each province has its own set of rules and regulations.

 Ontario is the only province with a fully open, competitive market, which is why it's the only jurisdiction in Canada where major private U.S. companies like DraftKings and FanDuel operate.
-Alberta is set to launch a similar market later in 2026, while the other provinces and territories have provincially-regulated platforms.
-While you can still use other sportsbooks in provinces like British Columbia, Manitoba, and Nova Scotia, they are not government-regulated and operate in a legal grey area.
+Alberta is set to launch a similar market later in July 2026, when the best Alberta betting apps will launch in a newly regulated and licensed iGaming market.

 | Province/Territory | Legal sports betting? | Regulatory Body | Provincial Sportsbook |